 Think about the different stakeholders you’re trying to influence, what their pain points are, how they’ll benefit from the new system, and what you need them to actually do.

 Ultimately, 80% of the implementation efforts should be focused on the users, and only 20% on the technical aspects.
 Successful user adoption is a collaboration between IT, Facilities Management, Organisational Development, Communication, and Learning & Development teams.
 It needs to be carefully coordinated to prepare everyone affected in the right way, at the right time.

 Sure, a carrot-and-stick approach can work – rewarding and incentivising users for their commitment to training – but when they fully comprehend and personally feel there’s a need to embrace a new initiative, and can appreciate that it’ll have a positive impact on their work, they’ll be much more inclined to adopt it for the long term.

-If you are interested in how your organisation can benefit from a smart User Adoption program, sent an email to email@example.com for a free, no-strings attached, meeting.
+Are you interested in how your organisation can benefit from a smart User Adoption program?
+Book now your free consultation or subscribe hassle-free for regular updates.